-TOKYO (TR) – Tokyo Metropolitan Police on Tuesday announced the bust of online casino Internet Nevada and arrest of three suspects in Tokyo’s red-light district of Kabukicho, reports the Sankei Shimbun (Oct.
+TOKYO (TR) – Tokyo Metropolitan Police on Tuesday announced the bust of online casino Internet Nevada operating illegally in Shinjuku Ward’s red-light district of Kabukicho, reports the Sankei Shimbun (Oct.
 2).

 On September 25, investigators raided the establishment, whose entry signboard advertised it as a 24-hour Internet cafe, and discovered a 63-year-old man playing baccarat and poker on one of 12 computers linked to an overseas gambling site.
 The man was subsequently arrested.

-Aside from motorcycle, horse, boat, and bicycle racing, gambling is prohibited in Japan.
+Aside from wagering on motorcycle, horse, boat and bicycle racing, gambling is prohibited in Japan.
 Playing pachinko is not classified as gambling since winnings are returned to the player at a separate venue.
 The same system is in place for slot machines.

 “I thought it was a quick and easy way to earn money,” Yoshida is quoted by TBS.